 As of the December 7, 2001, the THCIC Board indicated that they would be creating guidelines for use by hospitals.
 These guidelines will provide better clarity for the accurate collection of this data.
 Hospitals do not routinely collect race and ethnicity as part of the admission process, that this has been added to meet the THCIC requirement.
 Our admissions staff indicates that many patients are very sensitive about providing race and ethnicity information.
 Therefore, depending on the circumstances of the patient's admission, race and ethnicity data may be subjectively collected.
-Therefore, the race and ethnicity data may not provide an accurate representation of the patient population for a facility.
+Therefore, the race and ethnicity data may not provide an

+Hospital Comments, 202008.txt accurate representation of the patient population for a facility.
 Standard/Non-Standard Source of Payment The standard and non-standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement, each payer identifier must be categorized into the appropriate standard and non-standard source of payment value.
 These values might not accurately reflect the hospital payer information, because those payers identified contractually as both 'HMO, and PPO' are categorized as 'Commercial PPO'.
 Thus any true managed care comparisons by contract type (HMO vs. PPO) may result in inaccurate analysis.

-The state requires that hospitals submit revenue information including charges.
+Cost/ Revenue Codes The state requires that hospitals submit revenue information including charges.
 It is important to note that charges are not equal to actual payments received by the hospital or hospital cost for performing the service.
 Typically actual payments are much less than charges due to managed care-negotiated discounts and denial of payment by insurance companies.
 Charges also do not reflect the actual cost to deliver the care that each patient needs.
 Discharge Disposition THR has identified a problem with a vendor (Seimens) extract that diverts some patient discharges to "home" as opposed to rehab.
 THR will communicate this issue and the plan to address this issue in writing to the THCIC Executive Director.

-PROVIDER: HEALTHSOUTH Plano Rehab Hospital THCIC ID: 670000 QUARTER: 1 YEAR: 2008 Certified with comments Comments not received by THCIC PROVIDER: Kindred Hospital-Houston THCIC ID: 676000 QUARTER: 1 YEAR: 2008 Certified with comments Kindred Hospital Houston is a Long Term Acute Care Facility Page 75

-PROVIDER: Burleson St Joseph Health Center-Caldwell THCIC ID: 679000 QUARTER: 1 YEAR: 2008

-Data Source - The data included in this file is administrative, not clinical research data.
+PROVIDER: HEALTHSOUTH Plano Rehab Hospital THCIC ID: 670000 QUARTER: 2 YEAR: 2008 Certified with comments Comment not received by THCIC PROVIDER: Kindred Hospital-Houston THCIC ID: 676000 QUARTER: 2 YEAR: 2008 Certified with comments Kindred Hospital Houston is a Long Term Acute Care facility.
+PROVIDER: Burleson St Joseph Health Center-Caldwell THCIC ID: 679000 QUARTER: 2 YEAR: 2008 Certified with comments Data Source - The data included in this file is administrative, not clinical research data.
 Administrative data may not accurately represent the clinical details of a patient visit.
 This data should be cautiously used to evaluate health care quality and compare outcomes.

 Charity Care - This data does not accurately reflect the number of charity cases for the time period.
 Charity and self-pay patients are difficult to assign in the data submitted to the state.
 We are not able to classify a patient account as "charity" until after discharge when other potential payment sources have been exhausted.
 Because of this, charity care is combined with the Self Pay category.
-The amount of charges forgone for Burleson St. Joseph Health Center charity care, based on established rates for the first quarter of 2008 was \$223,980.
+The amount of charges forgone for Burleson St. Joseph Health Center charity care, based on established rates for the first two quarters of 2008 was \$561,438.